 Students living off campus and arranging their own housing can arrive up to three weeks prior to the start of classes, as per the J-1 visa regulations.

 Lehigh will accommodate all incoming exchange students who choose on-campus housing if the housing is requested prior to the application deadline.
 Housing needs are automatically considered upon acceptance of the exchange student by their academic department at Lehigh.
-Housing application forms are included in the exchange application.
+Exchange students who live on campus are housed in one of the 14 themed residential communities.
+Students who are accepted for exchange will be contacted by Residential Services to make their housing request.
 You may not withdraw your housing contract once you have submitted it.

 Please note that all costs are approximate and in U.S. dollars.

-Mandatory health insurance: $1,865* for academic year, $833* for fall semester only, $1,251* for spring semester only.
-The requirement is waived for students showing proof of coverage. *Subject to change
+Mandatory health insurance: $1,954* for academic year, $900* for fall semester only, $1,054* for spring semester only The requirement is waived for students showing proof of coverage. *Subject to change

 Books and class reading materials: $550 per semester